UniStuttgart-VISUS/LuaVis/readme.md

 # LuaVis

-Implementation of parts of Adrian Zeyfang's Master's thesis for the visualization of graphs derived from porous media datasets.
+Interactive framework for the visualization of flow graphs in porous media.